adur1990/Pass-for-macOS/README.md

 	</center>
 </figure>

-Passafari also offers a shortcut:
+Pass for macOS also offers a shortcut:

 ```
 shift-alt-p
 ```

 Unfortunately, Apple does not offer an option to invoke the toolbar popover when a shortcut is pressed.
-Therefore, Passafari will search a password containing the current domain as for the toolbar popover and autofill the first found password.
+Therefore, Pass for macOS will search a password containing the current domain as for the toolbar popover and autofill the first found password.
 If you have multiple logins for a domain, only the first one will be used using the shortcut.
 You will see a little notification on the top right if a password is autofilled using the shortcut.

 ## Contributing